Federal, State, & Local Government Internships

 The Student Temporary Employment Program is a short-term opportunity for eligible students interested in working for federal agencies in a variety of areas that may or may not be related to their academic studies.

 SCEP offers the possibility of longer experiences that are related to a student’s academic field of study.
 Upon completion of a SCEP experience, students may be eligible for permanent employment.

 The Presidential Management Fellows Program is considered the Federal Government’s premier leadership development program available for advanced degree candidates.
 This is a centralized program that includes a yearly application cycle.

 On December 27, 2010, President Obama signed Executive Order 13562, for "Recruiting and Hiring Students and Recent Graduates".
 These new programs will not be operational until final regulations are implemented sometime in 2012.
 Until the new regulations are implemented, agencies may continue using the STEP, SCEP, and PMF programs.

-New graduates seeking entry-level full-time jobs after graduating from college should check out usajobs.gov.
+New graduates seeking entry-level full-time jobs after college should check out usajobs.gov.
 Most positions within the Federal government use the General Schedule (GS) for pay.
-Applicants can target a job search to the GS levels that are typically considered "entry level" for Federal employment.
-For example, individuals with an Associate's degree or equivalent will generally be considered at the GS-4, with a Bachelor's degree at the Grade 5 (GS-7 with superior academic achievement), with a Master's degree at the GS-9, and a Ph.D.
+Applicants can target a job search to the GS levels that are typically considered "entry-level" for Federal employment.
+For example, individuals with an Associate's degree or equivalent will generally be considered at the GS-4, with a Bachelor's degree at the Grade 5 (GS-7 with superior academic achievement), with a Master's degree at the GS-9, and a Ph.D. at the GS-11.